RhysC/ClickstreamApi/README.md

 ## Asumptions
-You are working in the AP-SOUTHEAST-2 (Sydney) region.
+You are working in the eu-west-1 (Ireland) region.
+Kinesis Firehose is in a limited number of regions at time of writing this

 ## Notes